openethereum/openethereum.github.io/Warp-Sync-Snapshot-Format.md

 The manifest is an rlp-encoded list of the following format:
 ```
 [
+    version: P, // snapshot format version.
+Must be set to 2.
     state_hashes: [hash_1: B_32, hash_2: B_32, ...], // a list of all the state chunks in this snapshot
     block_hashes: [hash_1: B_32, hash_2: B_32, ...], // a list of all the block chunks in this snapshot
     state_root: B_32, // the root which the rebuilt state trie should have. used to ensure validity